Bobagi/Bobagi/README.md

 ### Hello 👋

-My name is Gustavo, and I'm a Brazilian programmer who quit his job to explore different areas of development and figure out the next steps in life.
+My name is Gustavo, and i'm a Brazilian programmer.
+I like to explore different areas of development and figure out the next steps in life.
 🌱 Currently, I am focusing on learning Python, Linux, and Vue.

 [Bobagi.net](https://bobagi.net/)